 There are laws in place that determine who is eligible to make a claim for compensation following a fatality in an accident.
 This means that it is not automatic that anybody seeking compensation in this area will be eligible.
 People who are entitled to make a fatal injury claim include family members and dependents.
 Family members and dependents can include the spouse, parents, grandparents, children, brothers, sisters, etc. Dependents are those individuals who were dependent on the deceased for financial support.
 Similarly, any person who had been living with the deceased as wife or husband for two or more years immediately before the injury or accident can also claim compensation.

-To confirm whether or not you are legally entitled to make a claim for compensation following a fatal accident, contact our experienced solicitors for free advice.
+To confirm whether or not you are legally entitled to make a claim for compensation following a fatal accident, contact an experienced solicitor for free advice.
 To arrange your free consultation, call 0800 678 1410.

 Am I eligible to make a claim following a fatal accident?

-There are a number of accidents that can result in a fatality, and as these are the most extreme and devastating cases that we work with, it is important to ascertain the eligibility of making a claim from the outset.
-We understand that pursuing a personal injury claim after losing a loved one is a secondary thought.
+There are a number of accidents that can result in a fatality, and as these are the most extreme and devastating cases that solicitors work with, it is important to ascertain the eligibility of making a claim from the outset.
+Injury solicitors understand that pursuing a personal injury claim after losing a loved one is a secondary thought.
 But you must understand that an accident claim can help you recover substantial compensation that can make a significant difference to your situation.

 When fatal accidents involve the main bread winner of the family, the consequences can be devastating.
 Most of the time, the family members and the dependent’s of the victim are faced with financial strains which are not easy to overcome.

-We have processed claims for fatal accidents in a number of different cases.
-We are experienced in offering an empathetic and diligent service that aims to protect clients from additional emotional stress and seeks to secure the highest possible compensation values on your behalf.
-Some of the common causes of fatal accidents that we have managed cases for include:
+Personal injury solicitors have processed claims for fatal accidents in a number of different cases.
+They are experienced in offering an empathetic and diligent service that aims to protect clients from additional emotional stress and seeks to secure the highest possible compensation values on your behalf.
+Some of the most common causes of fatal accidents include:

 - Road accidents – accidents on the roads can result in serious injuries.
 In some cases, they can be fatal.
 Fatal injuries during road accidents mainly include traumatic brain injuries, spinal injuries, injuries to internal organs and injuries that result in excessive bleeding.